How To Save Time and Energy Cost With a Dehumidifier for Drying Clothes (Feb 2025 update)

 It is always recommended to place the dehumidifier closer to the moisture source for it to work efficiently.
 Here, placing a dehumidifier next to wet clothes will help them dry faster by reducing the surrounding moisture.
 When the air is too humid, the clothes take too long to dry because most of the humidity is absorbed back into the fabric.

-When high humidity is regulated, it creates a dry environment that is conducive for moisture to evaporate from the clothes.
+When the humidity is regulated, it creates a dry environment that is conducive for moisture to evaporate from the clothes.
 This evaporated moisture is sucked back into the dehumidifier and filtered from the air.
 Cool, dry air from the dehumidifier blows back to the clothes, speeding up the drying process.

 Will a bathroom dehumidifier dry my laundry quicker?